colebob9/UchuujinPatchScripts/README.md

 # UchuujinPatchScripts
 Scripts to patch the PSP game Nichijou: Uchuujin for the [English Translation Project](https://github.com/noneucat/uchuujin)

-Disclaimer: Not completely user-friendly yet.
+Disclaimer: Not completely finished yet.
 Check on what these scripts are doing when using them.
 Also, currently missing features like texture patching.

 ## Prerequisites
 * Have 7-Zip and Python 3 installed.
 (Python must be in PATH)